KUSLgit/PERCOMBINATION/README.md

 # p-c
-To find permutation and combination.
+To find permutation and combination in maths